coletking/take-home-assessment-Bizpend/README.md

 ## How to get Token

-Please note that to obtain the Bear token, you'll need to create a user.
+Please note that to obtain the Bear token for Authorization, you'll need to create a user.
 The response will contain a token that you can utilize to make calls to the following endpoints: "Get User by ID," "Update User," and "Delete User."